-DefaultEnvironment([args])
+DefaultEnvironment([kwargs])

-Creates and returns a default construction environment object.
-This construction environment is used internally by SCons in order to execute many of the global functions in this list, and to fetch source files transparently from source code management systems.
+Creates and returns the default construction environment object.
+The default construction environment is used internally by SCons in order to execute many of the global functions in this list (i.e. those not called as methods of a specific construction environment), and to fetch source files transparently from source code management systems.
+The default environment is a singleton, so the keyword arguments affect it only on the first call, on subsequent calls the already-constructed object is returned.
+The default environment can be modified in the same way as any construction environment.

+Depends(target, dependency),

-Depends(target, dependency), env.Depends(target, dependency)
+env.Depends(target, dependency)